Daily Emerald: Newsroom strike

 On March 4, 2009, Steven Smith announced his intention to "withdraw from the fray" following notification of the student strike.
 The Board of Directors later stated their intention to conduct a nationwide search.
 The Oregon Daily Emerald published a newspaper on the morning of March 5, 2009, without the contributions of the newsroom staff.
 A flurry of media coverage on the strike ensued throughout the day.
 Following statements of support for the strikers by the Associated Students of the University of Oregon, community members and other student publications around the United States, the board of directors and the newsroom staff agreed to engage in a mediation process the following week to fully resolve the situation.
 The newsroom staff agreed to end the strike and resume publishing the newspaper on March 9, 2009.

+Awards and Recognitions

+The Daily Emerald has received national and regional journalism awards, including the Associated Collegiate Press Pacemaker Award, often referred to as the Pulitzer Prize of collegiate journalism.
+The paper has won a Pacemaker multiple times, including in 1938, 1997, 2009, 2016, and 2024.
+These awards are often regarded as the highest recognition in collegiate journalism.
+The publication has also received awards from the Oregon Newspaper Publishers Association for reporting, deign, and multimedia journalism.

 Going digital

 In fall 2012, the Oregon Daily Emerald Publishing Company, Inc. transitioned to a new entity, the Emerald Media Group.
 Today, the Daily Emerald publishes a weekly print newspaper as well as online, as well as publishing multimedia, such as video and podcasts through their website.
+Additionally, the Daily Emerald's issues from 1909-1952 have been digitized as an effort to provide online access for research and public use.
+These archives have contributed to student journalism and media history.